MicrosoftDocs/power-platform/power-platform/admin/online-requirements.md

 ## Ports
 Dataverse exposes ports *18085* and *8085* to perform maintenance operations for customer databases.
 The maintenance operations are executed to ensure that Microsoft Dynamics 365 environments are performing at optimal performance standards.
-These maintenance operations include but are not limited to:
+These maintenance operations include but aren't limited to:

 - Database Update Operation
 - App Update Operation